 Summer Camp Targets Performance and Strength

-University Sports Medicine athletic trainers, physical therapists and sports medicine strength and conditioning specialists met during the winter to review scientific literature to determine those exercises and strengthening movements research has shown to increase power, flexibility and reduce injuries.
-The result was the creation of an eight-week sports conditioning camp to increase athlete’s strength and flexibility, quickness and foot speed, and balance.
-Trainers also will coach athletes in correct biomechanics for basic movements.
-In addition, the camp will include components of the ACL injury prevention program, along with other injury prevention techniques.
+This camp came about after USM athletic trainers, physical therapists and sports medicine strength and conditioning specialists reviewed scientific literature and determined that specific exercises and strengthening movements could increase power, flexibility and reduce injuries.
+The result was the creation of the camp, where over the course of two hours, athletes participate in drills to build strength, agility, quickness, power, speed, flexibility, core stability and balance.
+Trainers also coach athletes in correct biomechanics for basic movements, and review several injury prevention techniques.

 # # #